What vanilla variety are you producing?

 Generally, vanilla users can refer to vanilla beans and pods as the same concept.
 We formally use both terms to represent our vanilla products.
 The only clarification to note is that vanilla seeds is the content within vanilla beans / pods.

 No, vanilla was introduced to Niue in 1991 as a potential export product and has since developed into a high quality and lucrative export commodity.
 Vanilla orchids grew very well naturally under local weather conditions and have no quarantine risks or onerous bio-security compliance requirements.

 How is vanilla made?

 A vanilla plant is an orchid that grows around a support tree either on its own in the wild or in a plantation.
 Vanilla flowers are then expected to blossom after a period of 9-14 months of cultivation and regular maintenance.
 Once the flowers open, they are known to last for a minimum of one day where growers are required to pollinate the flowers on a daily basis.
 Pollination is normally done in the morning before the flowers closes and falls off the vanilla plants.
 The outcome of one successful pollination results into one bean, hence the iconic vanilla formula of “one flower forms one vanilla bean”.

 How are the flowers pollinated?

 There are no existing natural agents to naturally pollinate the flowers.
 This creates a very demanding task of manually pollinating each vanilla flower before it falls off.
-The size of the bean depends largely on how skilful the vanilla farmers are in pollinating vanilla flowers and how healthy the vanilla vines and plants have grown.
-This is one of the factors as to why premium vanilla is considered the second most expensive spice on the world.
+The size of the bean depends largely on how skillful the vanilla farmers are in pollinating vanilla flowers and how healthy the vanilla vines and plants have grown.
+This is one of the main factors as to why premium vanilla is considered the second most expensive spice in the world.

 Potential threats to the Niue Vanilla Industry?